Skip to Content

 Now, you might think that decluttering is in complete opposition to a zero-waste lifestyle, but I would challenge that.

+Figuring out what we truly need allows us to share and redistribute our resources.
 I wrote all about this in my post How to Declutter – The Zero Waste Way!

 When it comes to decluttering, you don’t have to spend a dime.
-In fact, it’s one of the few ways you might be able to put a little extra change in your pocket, if you’re able to sell any of your items.
+In fact, it’s one of the few ways you might be able to put a little extra change in your pocket if you’re able to sell any of your items.

 I personally like to send my gently used clothes back to ThredUp.